andmatt/andmatt.github.io/_pages/about.md

 excerpt: "About Matt"
 ---

-Hi I'm Matt - a python developer, and budding data scientist currently based out of Raleigh, NC.
+Hi I'm Matt - a python developer, and data engineer currently based out of Raleigh, NC.

 Although my undergraduate background is rooted in Biology, I fell in love with data analytics and programming after graduation.